The Falcon's Brother

-The Falcon's Brother is a 1942 American crime drama film in which George Sanders, who had been portraying "The Falcon" in a series of films, appears with his real-life brother Tom Conway; with Sanders handing off the series to Conway, who would play the new Falcon in nine subsequent films.
+The Falcon's Brother is a 1942 American crime drama film in which George Sanders, who had been portraying The Falcon in a series of films, appears with his real-life brother Tom Conway; with Sanders handing off the series to Conway, who would play the new Falcon in nine subsequent films.
 Jane Randolph was featured in a supporting role.
-The Falcon's Brother, the only one to feature two Falcons, was directed by Stanley Logan.
+The Falcon's Brother, the only film in the series to feature two Falcons, was directed by Stanley Logan.

 Plot

-Sleuth Gay Lawrence, known as "The Falcon," with his assistant, "Lefty", arrive at dockside to meet a Latin American cruise ship.
+Sleuth Gay Lawrence, known as The Falcon, and assistant Lefty arrive at dockside to meet a Latin American cruise ship.
 On board is Lawrence's brother, Tom, who is pronounced dead, a victim of suicide, by homicide inspector Timothy Donovan.
-Diane Medford, Tom's shipboard companion offers sympathy, but Lawrence has Lefty tail her, as he already knew that the body in the cabin was not his brother.
+Diane Medford, Tom's shipboard companion offers sympathy but Lawrence has Lefty tail her, as he already knew that the body in the cabin was not his brother.

 Tracking Diane to a fashion show at the salon of her employer Madame Arlette, Diane is greeted by her fiancé, fashion editor Paul Harrington.
 Two other ship passengers, Latin American dancers Carmela and Valdez are there.
 Reporter Marcia Brooks recognizes the Falcon, who follows Diane into her office.
 A shot rings out and Diane falls dead.
-The Falcon runs into the alley behind the salon and encounters his brother, Tom.
+The Falcon runs into the alley behind the salon and encounters Tom.

-Inspector Donovan arrives at the scene and arrests Lefty while the Falcon is run down by a speeding car.
-Tom takes his unconscious brother to his apartment, where Marcia seeks information about the murder.
-Lefty is released with a suspended sentence, and learns that his boss will soon recover.
+Donovan arrives at the scene and arrests Lefty while the Falcon is run down by a speeding car.
+Tom takes the unconscious Falcon to his apartment, where Marcia seeks information about the murder.
+Lefty is released with a suspended sentence and learns the Falcon will soon recover.
 Marcia informs Tom that the murder weapon is missing, prompting Tom to return to Arlette's salon to investigate.

 Seeing Arlette at a nightclub, Tom informs her that the police have the gun from the murder scene and are tracing its serial number.
-Arlette phones the Police Inspector and gives them Tom's whereabouts.
+Arlette phones the Donovan and gives them Tom's whereabouts.
 Tom and Lefty search Arlette's, where they find the missing gun hidden in a mannequin.
-Donovan tracks them down at the salon, and when Tom introduces himself, the inspector arrests him for false impersonation, believing Tom Lawrence is dead.
+Donovan tracks them down at the salon and when Tom introduces himself, Donovan arrests him for false impersonation, believing Tom is dead.